Dispensationalists and Christian Zionists are not the only cultish professing Christians groups as there are others now as well..

 .

 and this all substantiates “the eternal pre-existence of the Son”.
 Pre-existence is also the best way to make sense of the famous passage in Philippians 2, in which Paul exhorts his readers to “have this mind in yourself which was also in Christ Jesus, who being in the form of God, did not grasp equality with Him, but made Himself nothing, taking on the form of a servant…” Similarly, in Galatians Paul says that “when the fullness of time had come, God sent forth his son, born of a woman.”
-True CHristians do say “We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit.”
+True Cnristians do say “We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit.”

 .

-Now reading the Gospel of John again you can certainly also notice that Jesus Christ is practically totally obsessed his holy Father.
+Now reading the Gospel of John again you can certainly also notice that Jesus Christ is practically totally obsessed with his Holy Father.
 He prays to the Father, teaches about the Father, explains the love he and the Father have for each other, claims to be sent by the Father, looks forward to returning to the Father, asks the Father to glorify him with the glory they shared before the foundation of the world, etc. It is here very clear that Jesus stands personally before another existing divine person, the Father and he Jesus is not talking solely to himself.

 .